meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Cleanup

-Cleanup, like the semantics, exists within the monad in which the system is executing, and it is called after each series of commands is executed.
-As I don't need any cleanup for my queue, I can just write an empty function in the `IO` monadic context.
+Cleanup, like the semantics, exists within the monad that the system is executing.
+It's called after each series of commands is executed.

+Since I don't need any cleanup for our queue, I can write an empty function in the `IO` monadic context:

 ```
 cleanup :: model Concrete -> IO ()